villflakken/gravipy/README.md

 ### Current features:
 * Reads binary INDRA, FoF, SubFind, and ORIGAMI data.
 It may then:
   * Return these data out for the user to handle.
-    - Format:
+    - Format depends on the :
       + **Dictionary**: Multi-snapshot &/ multi-dataset runs; user opts to 'store' data.
+        * Values at dictionary's keys will be empty if user opts to 'wipe' data instead; which may be preferrable &/ necessary if user intends to work with large numbers of sets.
-      + **Tuple**: Single dataset, single snapshot; user opts to 'wipe' data.
+      + **Tuple**: Single dataset, single snapshot.
-    - Currently reads:
+  * Currently reads:
-      + INDRA data: positions, velocities, particle IDs.
+    - INDRA data: positions, velocities, particle IDs.
-      + FoF data: clustered groups, group IDs, particle IDs for these.
+    - FoF data: clustered groups, group IDs, particle IDs for these.
-      + Subhalo data: smaller-scale structures (within FoF-groups), particle IDs for these.
+    - Subhalo data: smaller-scale structures (within FoF-groups), particle IDs for these.
-      + ORIGAMI data: structural type tags, ordered by particle ID.
+    - ORIGAMI data: structural type tags, ordered by particle ID.
-  * Return nothing, but user may specify for the script to have produced statistical plots or data, written to disk.
 * Contains methods for post processing of the data, specifically to compare outputs from the two.

 ---
 ### Task list for current tier of changelog:
 [Task list on this gist](https://gist.github.uio.no/magnucb/44923531ed82979a0b465cdc5fb19cdd#file-current_goals-md)

----
 ### Changelog:

 **FSU01, from FSU00**: *(FSU = **F**of **S**ubhalo **U**pdate)* (WIP)